DHHS Guidelines: Rapid Initiation

 ART REGIMENS RECOMMENDED FOR RAPID INITIATION1*

-• Boosted DRV has a high barrier to resistance and a low rate of treatment-emergent resistance
+- Boosted DRV has a high barrier to resistance and a low rate of treatment-emergent resistance

-• DTG/3TC is not recommended in rapid initiation
+- DTG/3TC is not recommended in rapid initiation

 *A sample for genotypic testing should be sent before initiation of ART.1

-DRV/c is not recommended for use in pregnancy.1,2
+†DRV/c is not recommended for use in pregnancy.1,2

 3TC=lamivudine; ART=antiretroviral therapy; BIC=bictegravir; DHHS=Department of Health and Human Services; DRV=darunavir; DRV/c=darunavir/cobicistat; DTG=dolutegravir; FTC=emtricitabine; TAF=tenofovir alafenamide; TDF=tenofovir disoproxil fumarate.

 References: 1.
 Department of Health and Human Services.
 Guidelines for the use of antiretroviral agents in adults and adolescents with HIV.
-Updated January 20, 2022.
-Accessed March 8, 2022. https://clinicalinfo.hiv.gov/en/guidelines/adult-and-adolescent-arv/whats-new-guidelines 2.
+Updated September 25, 2025.
+Accessed November 11, 2025. https://clinicalinfo.hiv.gov/en/guidelines/hiv-clinical-guidelines-adult-and-adolescent-arv/whats-new 2.
 SYMTUZA® [package insert].
 Titusville, NJ: Janssen Therapeutics, Division of Janssen Products, LP.